 Depending on the needs and interests of the members of each community, LifeSTEPS provides a wide variety of on-site educational opportunities.
 Classes are taught by LifeSTEPS employees, supervised volunteers, and partner agencies invited to the properties by LifeSTEPS.

-LifeSTEPS has established a proprietary curriculum for three-month classes in core areas.
+- LifeSTEPS has established a proprietary curriculum in core areas.
 Other classes are taught within one- to three-session workshops.
 Examples of educational classes are:

 - English as a Second Language (ESL)

 - Parenting – How to Advocate For Your Children, Adventures in Family Reading, Homework Strategies to Decrease Conflict, Parent Self-Care